Experience the mobility of the future up close

 PostBus has already gained experience with various on-demand projects in other regions of Switzerland.
 In Uvrier, PostBus now has the opportunity to combine various specialist disciplines to create an integrated self-driving, on-demand system.

-A programme created by the Swiss start-up Bestmile monitors and controls the two autonomous vehicles.
-The Bestmile app, the Bestmile Control Center (fleet management and customer app) and the platform provided by Avenue make it easy to book journeys and monitor operations.
+A program from the company ioki monitors and controls the two autonomous vehicles.
+The app (PubliCar) and the associated Control Center make it easy to order rides and monitor operations.

 The following services are to be provided in Uvrier: